Why Chesapeake Energy Corporation (CHK) Stock Could See Much Higher Prices Ahead

 Sponsored

-The stock witnessed a -14.12% gain in the last 1 month and extending the period to 3 months gives it a -21.87%, and is -6.51% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.94% over the week and 3.11% over the month.
+The stock witnessed a -6.75% gain in the last 1 month and extending the period to 3 months gives it a -20.81%, and is 2.30% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.82% over the week and 3.42% over the month.

 Chesapeake Energy Corporation (CHK) Analyst Forecasts

-Chesapeake Energy Corporation is expected to release its quarterly report on 05/04/2023.The EPS is expected to grow by 105.40% this year.
+Chesapeake Energy Corporation is expected to release its quarterly report on 05/04/2023.The EPS is expected to shrink by -38.70% this year.

 Chesapeake Energy Corporation (CHK) Top Institutional Holders